zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, is_orig: :zeek:type:`bool`, code: :zeek:type:`count`, val: :zeek:type:`string`)

    Generated for SSL/TLS extensions seen in an initial handshake.
-SSL/TLS sessions start with an unencrypted handshake, and Bro extracts as much information out of that as it can.
+SSL/TLS sessions start with an unencrypted handshake, and Zeek extracts as much information out of that as it can.
 This event provides access to any extensions either side sends as part of an extended *hello* message.

-   Note that Bro offers more specialized events for a few extensions.
+   Note that Zeek offers more specialized events for a few extensions.

    :c: The connection.